Death Penalty Information Center

 Milestones in Abolition and Reinstatement

-In 2009, the Colorado House of Representatives passed a death penalty abolition bill by a 33-32 vote.
-The bill failed in the state Senate by a 17-18 vote.
+In 2009, the Colorado House of Representatives passed a death penalty abolition bill by a 33 – 32 vote.
+The bill failed in the state Senate by a 17 – 18 vote.
 The bill would have shifted death penalty prosecution funds to the Colorado Bureau of Investigation for the purpose of solving cold cases.
-Officials estimate abolishing the death penalty would save the state approximately $1 million a year.
-There are currently about 1,400 unsolved murder cases in Colorado, but the Colorado Bureau of Investigations cold case unit has only one staff member.
-Proponents claimed that the $1 million could have added eight people to the unit.
+Officials estimated that abolishing the death penalty would have saved the state approximately $1 million a year.
+There were about 1,400 unsolved murder cases in Colorado at the time, but the Colorado Bureau of Investigations cold case unit has only one staff member.
+Proponents claimed that the $1 million could have added eight people to that unit.

 Other Interesting Facts